JonJWong/JonJWong/README.md

 Hey!
-My name is Jonathan Wong, I'm a retail salesman turned software developer, looking to improve the world one line of code at a time.
+My name is Jonathan Wong, I'm a Frontend Developer at Verbal+Visual, looking to improve the world one line of code at a time.

-- 🌱 I’m currently learning Python and Lua!
+- 🌱 I’m currently learning Python, TypeScript and Lua!
 - 💬 Ask me about Arcade Games, my community (DDR / ITG)!
 - 📫 How to reach me: wongjonathan01@gmail.com.
 - 😄 Pronouns: He/Him.